-If your home insurance policy excludes cosmetic damage due to hail or has other limits associated with hail damage, ask your home insurer what options are available.
-Some home insurers waive the cosmetic exclusion in return for a higher premium.
+If your homeowners insurance policy excludes cosmetic damage due to hail, or has other limitations associated with hail damage, ask your insurer what options are available.
+Some home insurance companies waive the cosmetic damage exclusion in exchange for a higher premium.

-Home insurers in some regions may not offer hail coverage as part of their HO-3.
-In this case, you will want to talk with them and see how much it costs to get the coverage added.
-It might cost you more in premiums, but given the thousands of dollars that hail damage can do to your home, it may be worth it.
-It’s also worth noting that areas with high incidents of hail can have higher home insurance premiums.
+In some regions with heavy hail, insurers may not offer hail coverage as part of their standard policy.
+If you encounter this, talk with your provider to see how much it costs to get hail coverage added.
+It will probably lead to a higher premium, but compared to the thousands of dollars it can do to your home, it may be worth the extra cost.

 What is a hail deductible?

-An important step to take before you even need to make an insurance claim for hail.
+The best place to start is before you even need to file a claim due to hail.
 Take a "before" photograph of the following:

 - Your roof